Is Halong Bay Worth Visiting? Things to Consider + the Best Cruise

 A specialty seafood dish with shrimp on a cup like dish and flowers and peppers on the side.

-Of course, it’s really not a big surprise that a coastal destination would have good seafood, but it’s worth mentioning here, because the seafood you can eat in Halong Bay is both varied, high quality, and delicious.
+Of course, it’s really not a big surprise that a coastal destination would have good seafood, but it’s worth mentioning here, because the seafood you can eat in Halong Bay is varied, high quality, and delicious.

 We tried everything from prawns, to oysters, to fish soup, to sea bass, to squid, to stuffed crab.
-Everything was undeniably excellent quality, and I really appreciated the opportunity to sample so many types of seafood available in the bay (even if every type of seafood wasn’t my most favorite).
+Everything was undeniably excellent quality, and I really appreciated the opportunity to sample so many types of seafood available in the bay (even if every type of seafood wasn’t my personal favorite).

-Plenty of Exciting and Interesting Activities
+5. Plenty of Exciting and Interesting Activities

 A woman with a gray lifejacket sits in a canoe looking at a large sheer rock formation.